The gifts do not exist

 The word “gift” …

-… is a much more dangerous term because it is comfortable, popular and seems to have no consequences.
+… is a much more dangerous term than we thought as it is comfortable, popular and seems to have no consequences.

 “Lack of Gifts”… is a double drama: